 This ambitious exhibition reflects the programming and collecting focus of Het Noordbrabants Museum in recent decades, namely artists with a Brabant background and the early modern visual culture of the Southern Netherlands.
 Pieter Bruegel the Elder was also dubbed a second Bosch in his time, forging an important link with the most famous native son of ‘s-Hertogenbosch.
 The Brueghels’ connection to Brabant and Bosch, as well as the museum’s extensive collection of graphic works by Pieter Bruegel and high-quality selection of paintings by family members such as Jan Brueghel the Elder, David Teniers the Younger and Jan van Kessel the Elder make Het Noordbrabants Museum the ideal venue for this must-see exhibition.

-The exhibition is co-curated by Jaco Rutgers and Nadia Groeneveld-Baadj.
+The exhibition is curated by Nadia Groeneveld-Baadj.